Can You Afford Long Term Insurance? Can You Afford NOT to Have It?

 This is why it is so important to consider long term care insurance now.
 Who is going to pay these costs, when you need them the most?
 Certainly not Medicare!
 All of us have home insurance to protect us from any damage that can occur to our homes.
 We have auto insurance to help us in the event of an accident or injury in our cars.
 Doesn’t it make sense to have insurance that can provide the support, care and comfort if you become too ill, sick or old, to care for yourself?

 Long Term Insurance policies have changed throughout the last few years, as premiums increased to cover the anticipated cost of care.
 You should also keep in mind that your monthly payment will also increase as your age increases.
-This is because the older you are when you take LTC insurance, the fewer years you have to pay into it, before you have the need to use it.
+This is because the older you are when you take Long-Term Care insurance, the fewer years you have to pay into it, before you have the need to use it.
 If you are fifty years old, or older, now is the time to consider if long term care is for you and if so, act on it to lock in your eligibility while your health is in “good standing” and you’re insurable.

 Can You Afford Long Term Insurance?
 Can You Afford Not to Have It?